v-pbartley/openhack-mc4h/Challenge-03/Readme.md

 + Access to a text editor (e.g., [VS Code](https://code.visualstudio.com/))

 ## Getting Started
-For this challenge, we will take you through the steps in downloading
-- Test Data Loading
+For this challenge, you will prepare FHIR data for import into Azure API for FHIR using the FHIR-Bulk Loader utility.
+You will also need to examine some of the data for problems and determine what the issue is.

-## Step 2 - Download Sample Data
+## Step 1 - Download Sample Data

 1. Download the following files to your desktop
     + [good_bundles.zip](/docs/assets/zip/good_bundles.zip)
     + [bad_bundles.zip](/docs/assets/zip/bad_bundles.zip)

-## Step 3 - Upload Sample Data
+## Step 2 - Upload Sample Data

-1. In the Azure Portal, navigate to the FHIR Bulk Loader Blob Storage resource that was created in `Step 1`
+1. In the Azure Portal, navigate to the FHIR-Bulk Loader Blob Storage resource that was created in Challenge-01.

-2. Click on `Storage browser (preview)` and then click on `Blob container`
+2. Click on `Storage browser (preview)` and then click on `Blob container`.
 ![Blob Containers](./media/portal-browser-container.png)

 3. Using the `good_bundles.zip` file downloaded in Step 1: